Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Results

 \subsubsection{Product basis}

-Once the atomic basis is obtained, $\mathbf{B}$-basis in Eqn.~\ref{formula:pb} can be constructed via self-contraction.
-The n-correlation $\prescript{\nu_3}{}{\mathbf{B}_{i,n}}$ where $ \nu_3 \in \mathrm{L_{max}}$ is obtained via n times contracton with $\mathbf{A}$-basis itself.
-Note that after every tensor contracion, we could apply decomposition matrix to obtain highest weight.
+\textbf{Cartesian spectral ACE.} Once the atomic basis is obtained, $\mathbf{B}$-basis in Eqn.~\ref{formula:pb} can be constructed via self-contraction.
+The n-correlation $\prescript{\nu_4}{}{\mathbf{B}_{i,n}}$ where $ \nu_4 \in \mathrm{L_{max}}$ is obtained via n times contracton with $\mathbf{A}$-basis itself.
+Note that after every tensor contracion, we should apply an decomposition matrix to obtain highest weight. \\ \textbf{Spherical spatial ACE.} Since the learned node features are SO(3) equivariant, they are essentially the coefficients of functions on the sphere.
+In order to preserve SO(3) equivariance, we cannot arbitrarily apply pointwise operations.
+At the same time, the coupling of the product basis in recursive high-order correlation calculations is computationally expensive and also involves CG coefficients, which severely limits the spectral operations that can be performed.
+Here, we propose a method to perform atomic cluster expansion in spatial domain.